simonepfeiffer/enhancing-medical-search-study/README.md

-# README - Enhancing Medical Web Search Through Visual Feedback and High-Performing Query Examples
+# README - Enhancing Medical Web Search Through Visual Feedback and High-Performing Query Examples: A Pilot Study

 ## General Information
-* **Study Title:** Enhancing Medical Web Search Through Visual Feedback and High-Performing Query Examples
+* **Study Title:** Enhancing Medical Web Search Through Visual Feedback and High-Performing Query Examples: A Pilot Study
 * **Authors:** Susen Bloos (susen.bloos@stud.uni-regensburg.de), Simone Pfeiffer (simone.pfeiffer@stud.uni-regensburg.de), Erik Reiswig (erik.reiswig@stud.uni-regensburg.de)
 * **Institution, Course:** University of Regensburg, *Informationsverhalten Verstehen*
 * **Date:** 31.03.2026

 ## Description
-* **Research Question:** This study investigates how visual feedback and high-performing query examples influence users' ability to retrieve helpful medical information.
-Specifically, it examines whether these supports improve independent search performance in a transfer setting without system assistance.
+* **Research Question:** This study investigates how visual feedback and high-performing query examples are associated with users' ability to retrieve helpful medical information.
+Specifically, it examines whether patterns observed under system support persist in an unsupported transfer setting.
 * **Methodology:** We conducted a randomized between-subjects pilot study with three conditions (no support, visual feedback, and feedback plus query examples) across a learning phase and a test phase.
-Participants completed multiple medical search tasks using condition-specific SERPs, followed by a final unsupported task to assess transfer of learning.
+Participants completed multiple medical search tasks using condition-specific SERPs, followed by a final unsupported task to explore potential transfer of search behavior.
-* **Analysis:** Performance was assessed using helpful-compatibility@10 based on participants' final queries in the test phase, reflecting alignment with high-quality medical information, and compared across conditions.
-Additional variables (e.g., query behavior and demographics) were used for descriptive and exploratory analyses.
-No responses were excluded from the dataset.
+* **Analysis:** Performance was described using helpful-compatibility@10 based on participants' final queries in the test phase.
+Differences between conditions were examined descriptively, focusing on patterns, effect sizes, and variability.
+Additional variables (e.g., query behavior and demographics) were analyzed exploratorily.
+The study additionally reports feasibility and instrumentation insights, including recruitment challenges, participant behavior, and limitations of the dataset and evaluation metric.
+All collected data are included in the dataset.

 ## Contents of this Repository

 * **/data/clicks.csv** - Contains all user click interactions on search results, including participant ID, topic ID, clicked URL, and timestamp.
 * **/data/demographics.csv** - Contains participant-level demographic information collected prior to the experiment, including participant ID, submission timestamp, educational level, age, gender, English proficiency, and experimental condition.